som-shahlab/constdb-python/README.rst

 ``create(filename)`` allows you to create a new ConstDB database.
 It takes a filename and returns a ConstDBWriter.
 A ConstDBWriter has two methods:

 - ``add(key, value)``: Adds a key-value pair to the database.
-The key must be a 64 bit integer.
+The key must be a 64 bit integer or a string.
 The value must be a byte string.
 - ``close()``: Finalize and close the database.

 ``read(filename)`` allows you to read an existing ConstDB database.
 It takes a filename and returns a ConstDBReader.
 A ConstDBReader has two methods:

 - ``get(key)``: Get a value from the database.
-The key must be a 64 bit integer.
+The key must be a 64 bit integer or a string.
 Returns the value if the key is in the database.
 Returns None if the key is not found.
 - ``close()``: Finalize and close the database.

 Requirements